Aviationweb déjà vu Luchtvaart déjà vu aeroplanes photo gallery

 PH-CTF PH-CTG

-In 1960 the Hamburger Flugzeugbau GmbH started the development of the HFB-320.
+In 1960, Hamburger Flugzeugbau GmbH started the development of the HFB-320.
 In the development of the Hansa they have co-operated with several other companies, the Dutch Fokker concern being responsible for the typical forward-swept wing and the Spanish CASA concern for the rear fuselage and tail.
-The first pre-production prototype D-CHFB made its first flight on 21-04-1964.
+The first pre-production prototype D-CHFB made its first flight on 21 April 1964.
 In the second part of 1968, after three HFB-320 were ordered for the RLS, the Hansajet became well known at Groningen-Eelde.
 HFB directed a number of brand-new HFB-320 Hansa jets to Groningen Airport Eelde in the Netherlands for test flying and training.
 One of the Hansa Jets which came in at Eelde in this period was the D-CERE.
-The D-CERE made its first flight on 10/12/1968, was delivered on 10/01/1969 as the PH-HFA to the RLS and officially handed over on 17/01/1969.
+The D-CERE made its first flight on 10 December 1968, was delivered on 10 January 1969 as PH-HFA to the RLS and officially handed over on 17 Janaury 1969.

-The Beech D-18S in service with the RLS at Groningen Airport Eelde in the Netherlands was succeeded by the HFB-320 Hansa.
+The Beech D-18S in service with the RLS at Groningen Airport Eelde in the Netherlands was succeeded by the Hamburger Flugzeugbau HFB-320 Hansa Jet.
 Due to their noise the three HFB-320 Hansa Jets had a short live in RLS-service: delivered in 1969; they were already phased out in 1976.
-The PH-HFA and PH-HFB were sold on February 15, 1977 to European Aircraft Comp.
-Only the PH-HFC remained in service with the RLD till 1985 as a calibration aircraft.
-The registration PH-HFA was cancelled on November 23, 1976 after this Hansa Jet was sold in the USA and registered N132MW (N130MW ntu) on April 14, 1977 with Midwest Air Charter.
-After it was converted to a cargo-configuration the N132MW was declared airworthy on June 4, 1977.
-The Hansa was transferred to Airborne Express Inc. on August 9, 1977.
-The N132MW was withdrawn from use in 1984 at Monterey Airport in California where it was scrapped and ended at the fire-service.
+Hansa Jet PH-HFA and PH-HFB were sold to European Aircraft Company on 15 February 1977.
+Only HFB-320 PH-HFC remained in service with the RLD as a calibration aircraft until 1985.
+Registration PH-HFA was cancelled on 23 November 1976.
+After the aircraft was sold in the USA the airframe was registered N132MW (N130MW ntu) with Midwest Air Charter on 14 April 1977.
+After it was converted to a cargo-configuration the N132MW was declared airworthy on 4 June 1977.
+The Hansa was transferred to Airborne Express Inc. on 9 August 1977.
+In 1984, HFB-320 N132MW was withdrawn from use at Monterey Airport in California.
+The aircraft was scrapped and ended at the fire-service of Monterey Airport.

 Copyright © Jack Wolbrink, Emmen, the Netherlands